Why Have a Foundation?

 So we can realize current dreams—and grow bigger dreams for the future.

-The purpose of the Unitarian Universalist Foundation of Phoenix (UUFP) is to benefit the Unitarian Universalist Congregation of Phoenix (UUCP).
-Through gifts and loans, UUFP assists with projects such as long range programs, and major building and property improvements that cannot typically be sustained through annual operating contributions.
-The more the Foundation Fund grows, the closer we come to fulfilling the congregation’s mission.
+The sole purpose of the Unitarian Universalist Foundation of Phoenix is to benefit the UU Congregation of Phoenix.
+Through gifts and loans, the Foundation assists with projects such as long-range programs and major building and property improvements that cannot normally be sustained through annual operating contributions.
+The more the Foundation Fund grows, the closer we come to fulfilling the Congregation’s mission.

 Supporting the Present

 Each year, UUFP has historically distributed to the congregation an amount equal to around five percent of Foundation assets at the end of the previous calendar year.
 These funds support the congregation’s annual operating budget.
 The congregation’s Board of Directors may formally request assistance from UUFP for projects that support long-term growth and health of the congregation and Unitarian Universalism.
 Support from UUFP, along with generous contributions to the capital campaign, helped to realize the dream of a more welcoming patio space for all ages.